JaredSipesBioE/Sipes-2025-Spatial-Transcriptome-Fallopian-Tube/README.md

 Files:
 * **data_analysis.Rmd** - contains preliminary QC, Filtering, and Normalization of the GeoMx Dataset
 * **main_figures.Rmd** - contains the code used to generate the main figures for this paper
-* **supplemental_figures.Rmd** - contains the code used to generate the supplemental figures for this paper
+* **supplementary_figures.Rmd** - contains the code used to generate the supplemental figures for this paper
 * **functions.R** - contains helper functions for generating graphs that were taking up too much space in the main markdown documents.

 Folders: